edgedb/edgedb/docs/stdlib/json.rst

 Constructing JSON Values
 ------------------------

-JSON in EdgeDB is a variation of
+JSON in EdgeDB is a :ref:`scalar type <ref_datamodel_scalar_types>`.
+This type doesn't have its own literal, and instead can be obtained by either casting a value to the :eql:type:`json` type, or by using the :eql:func:`to_json`
-:ref:`scalar types <ref_datamodel_scalar_types>`.
-This type doesn't have its own literal, and instead can be obtained by either casting a value to the :eql:type:`json` type, or by using the :eql:func:`to_json` function:
+function:

 .. code-block:: edgeql-repl